jn7163/blog.kottenator.com/docs/development.rst

 Advanced installation
 ---------------------

-I encourage you to install the virtualenv outside the project folder to not "spoil" the IDE search, project indexing, etc.
+I install the virtualenv outside the project folder to not "spoil" the IDE search, project indexing, etc.
 For example into ``~/.virtualenvs/my-little-blog/``.